 In fact, Wells Fargo banking customers can connect their checking account for a discount on their personal loan APR.
 Plus, the monthly payments are automatic, so you don’t have to sweat late payments.

 Wells Fargo also funds most loans on the same day of approval or the next business day.
 Though the bank does not share statistics, the Big Four financial institution maintains that there are few exceptions to this quick funding process.

 Even more convenient: If you are using Wells Fargo specifically for a debt consolidation loan, the bank will coordinate direct payment to creditors.

 Need more help?
-Wells Fargo is one of the Big Four banks, meaning you can easily find a brick-and-mortar location (in all 50 states) to visit if you have questions before opening or during the life of your loan.
-The website is easy to use, and the Wells Fargo app in the Apple App Store carries a 4.8 star rating based on nearly 6.75 million reviews.
+Wells Fargo is one of the Big Four banks, with thousands of brick-and-mortar locations across 37 states, so there’s a good chance you can visit if you have questions before opening or during the life of your loan.
+The website is easy to use, and the Wells Fargo app in the Apple App Store carries a 4.8 star rating based on nearly 7.6 million reviews.

 Personal loans from Wells Fargo have a fair bit of flexibility.
 You can secure a loan for up to $100,000, making it ideal for tackling large home renovations.
 However, if you are looking for a small loan amount, you will struggle with Wells Fargo, where the minimum threshold is $3,000.

 For $3,000 to $4,999 loans, loan terms are less flexible (1 to 3 years), but the range opens up when you apply for a larger loan (1 to 7 years).